lucashomuniz/Project-10/README.md

 # ✅ ANSWER QUESTION 3

-To address this test, I utilized both PowerBI and the programming language R. I consider R to be a powerful tool for tackling statistical analysis problems.
+As you could see, in order to answer this test, other than PowerBI I used de programming language R. I consider R to be a powerful tool for tackling statistical analysis problems.
 One recommendation I have is to incorporate programming languages like R or Python to develop algorithms and calculate statistical insights.
 These insights can then be saved in a .csv file and imported into PowerBI, reducing processing time.
 Another suggestion for minimizing latency and enhancing performance when expanding the analysis to other categories within Power BI is to consider the following strategies:

 Data Aggregation: Instead of loading and processing the entire raw data for each category, consider pre-aggregating the data at a higher level, such as daily, weekly, or monthly.
 This summarization reduces the overall data volume and speeds up processing and visualization.